dsc-courses/practice.dsc10.com/problems/fa21-final/q10-model-railroad-museum.md

 **Answer: ** `data/data.sum()`

-To calculate proportion for each group, we devide each value in the array (tickets sold to each group) by the sum of all values (total tickets sold).
+To calculate proportion for each group, we divide each value in the array (tickets sold to each group) by the sum of all values (total tickets sold).
 Remember values in an array can be processed as a whole.

 # END SOLUTION